Amr2812/private-lessons-lms/README.md

   - Code Style with Prettier
   - Hsuky & lint-staged as a pre-commit hook to automatically format code using prettier

-- **File Upload:**

-  - Multer as a streaming middleware between client and Google Cloud Storage as I built a custom storage class and factory for it for uploading profile pictures
-  - Google Cloud Storage Signed URLs for uploading lessons/videos

-- **Logging:**

-  - Logging with WinstonJS
-  - Error Reporting with Sentry
-  - Logging Requests with Morgan

 - **Authentication & Authorization:**